claire-west/svstudio-manual/docs/ai-functions/ai-retakes.md

 ## Timbre

-Timbre retakes can be generated in the same manner as pitch retakes, but do not require Instant Mode to be enabled.
+Timbre retakes can be generated in the same manner as pitch retakes, but are also available in Manual Pitch Mode.

 These takes will modify the dynamics of the selected notes, but will not change the pitch.
 This can be helpful for fine-tuning glottal sounds such as vocal fry, or adjusting the harshness of sibilant phonemes.